Taylor Trammell Player Props: Mariners vs. Athletics

 - Trammell hit .196 with nine doubles, four home runs and 13 walks.

-- In seven of 46 games last season, Trammell drove in a run, and he had one game with more than one RBI.
+- Trammell drove in a run in seven of 46 games last season (15.2%), including one game with multiple RBIs.

 - He crossed home in 14 of 46 games a year ago (30.4%), including one multi-run game.